 If you don’t have medical insurance, you can purchase insurance for the week at www.floridianquote.com/uf-athletics-camp-insurance.

 - Can I send a physical instead of getting a doctor’s signature?

 We only accept a physical that has been completed within one year of the last day of your camp’s camp session.
 Physicals should be uploaded to your online account by June 19th.
 If you are unable to upload your physical, please send it by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.

 - Where is check-in and check-out?

-All registration will take place at Gate 1 of the O’Connell Center located on Gale Lemerand Drive on campus.
+Registration as well as check-in and check-out each day will take place at Gate 1 of the O’Connell Center located on Gale Lemerand Drive on campus.